Here’s the 411 on chest pain while pregnant. Read on to find out what causes it, what it feels like, and when you should get medical help.

 What causes chest pain when breathing while pregnant?

-It’s also common to experience chest pain when breathing while you’re pregnant.
+It’s also possible to experience shortness of breath while you’re pregnant.

 As if worrying chest pains weren’t enough, throwing shortness of breath into the mix can really make your stress levels rise.

-But the truth is around 70% of pregnant people experience shortness of breath.
+But the truth is around 70% of pregnant people experience shortness of breath, also known as dyspnea of pregnancy.

 This happens for lots of the same reasons as chest pain itself.

-But if pain when breathing is severe or long-lasting, it’s time to get help.
+But if your shortness of breath is severe or long-lasting, it’s time to get help.

 It could be a sign of more serious conditions like heart attacks or blood clots.